ezchung/DSA-train/Etc/searching algos/sorting_algo2.md

     }
     return arr; //quickSort of left is waiting on the previous quickSort.
 Return arr so we can get it back on those waiting }

+--Time Complexity
+n log n
+- Have to slice log n times. n comparisions per decomposition Worst Case
+- if pivot is in the front and already sorted, each decomposition is one item. leads to O(n^2)
+    - or if pivot is the minimum or maximum every time
+- Thats why we choose median or random number instead of first element every single time

 ### Radic Sort